dempsey-ai/weatherBot/README.md

 ```

 The script will automatically:
-- Use your custom configuration if `config/my.env` exists
+- Use your custom configuration if `wx-bot-config/config.yaml` exists
-- Fall back to `.env-template` if no custom configuration is found
+- Fall back to `wx-bot-config.yaml` if no custom configuration is found
 - Launch both the SimpleX chat server and the weatherBot application

 ### 6. Connect to `weatherBot` via SimpleX Chat client using the address of the `wxBot` profile
 > **Note:** After starting the `weatherBot`, you can find the chatbot's address in the terminal output.
 Copy the address and paste it into the SimpleX Chat client for a new chat connection.
 The `weatherBot` will auto accept the connection and you are ready to chat!
+Additionally, the chatbot's address will be displayed in the `wx-bot-config/stats.yaml` file under the `wxbot-address`, 'value' field.